2021 London, Ontario truck attack: Background

 The perpetrator was 20-year-old Nathaniel Veltman, who worked at an egg-packing facility in Strathroy and lived in an apartment on Covent Market Place in downtown London.

 Veltman was born December 20, 2000, and was enrolled in the Strathroy District Collegiate Institute for his last two years of high school as his mother filed for divorce.
 In 2016, she won sole custody of the children.
-Nathaniel was at the center of a bitter dispute between the parents, and he would move out of the home in 2017 after he had turned 16 and it was legal to do so.
+Nathaniel was at the centre of a bitter dispute between the parents, and he would move out of the home in 2017 after he had turned 16 and it was legal to do so.
 Divorce records show that the perpetrator was prone to anger, medicated for mental illness, and seen by his parents as "peculiar and challenging", with both agreeing he should continue therapy and be supervised around his younger siblings.
 Classmates described Veltman as quiet, studious and agreeable, but odd and withdrawn.

 By 2018, Veltman was working in an egg-processing plant in the town of Strathroy with other young men from the area.
 In September, he enrolled at Fanshawe College studying architectural drafting.
 He made friends easily, and moved into a basement apartment with a friend from the plant.
 Some coworkers describe him as helpful and quick to finish the task of others if they needed to leave early.
 A co-worker who was raised as a Muslim described him as a proud Christian, and noted he seemed to treat Muslims normally for the four years he worked there.
 Co-workers said the alleged murders and motivation seemed out-of-character and unexpected, one denying Veltman is a radical terrorist or Islamophobe.

 Yet others recall racist rants about Black people and references to antisemitic conspiracy theories about lizard people.
 Many recall him breaking several cell phones in disgust after watching pornography on his phone while at work.
 He would often drink heavily at karaoke nights with his friends at the local pub and leave drunk.
 One friend recalls Veltman recounting that he was fighting demons along the Sydenham river after one binge.
 Police sources cite 13 minor incidents involving Veltman.
 He had two arrests: one for breaking into a neighbour's house, thinking it was his own, and a ticket for public intoxication in March 2019.